If you have an air fryer and a bag of potatoes, you are already halfway to making some really good loaded potato skins at home.

 Frequently Asked Questions

-What temperature should I air fry the potato skins at?
+What should I do with all the scooped-out potato flesh?

 Air Fryer Loaded Potato Skins